 Uploads a file or adds a link attachment to a card.

-When listing agreement is signed in DocuSign, attach the PDF to the listing card in Trello for easy team access.
+When the purchase and sale agreement is signed in DocuSign, attach the PDF to the deal card in Trello for easy team access.

 Archives a card (removes from active view but preserves for search/history).

-When deal falls through or closes, archive the card to keep the board clean while preserving the record for future reference.
+When a deal is passed on or closes, archive the card to keep the board clean while preserving the record for future reference.

 Get started in approximately 10 minutes for basic setup; 30 minutes with first board structure and Butler rules; 1 hour with n8n integration

 Sign up at trello.com.
-After email verification, create your first board: click 'Create new board', name it 'Deals Pipeline', and add lists: 'New Lead', 'Qualified', 'Showing', 'Offer', 'Under Contract', 'Closed'.
+After email verification, create your first board: click 'Create new board', name it 'Acquisition Pipeline', and add lists: 'Sourced', 'Underwriting', 'LOI Out', 'Under Contract', 'Due Diligence', 'Closed'.
 Practice dragging a test card between lists to understand the kanban flow.

 Use a simple board structure at first (5-7 lists max).
 You can always add complexity later.
 Too many lists overwhelm new users.